openthread/ot-br-posix/etc/openwrt/openthread-br/README.md

 /usr/sbin/otbr-agent /dev/ttyUSB0 115200
 ```

-Edit the service file `/etc/init.d/otbr-agent` to use correct RCP and then start with:
+Edit the service file `/etc/init.d/otbr-agent` if RCP device is not `/dev/ttyUSB0` and then start with:

 ```bash
 start_service otbr-agent